 Those unsure about eligibility should talk to a licensed insurance agent.
 Working with an agent helps you to understand the options available in your area that you’re eligible for enrolling.

 If you recently moved and haven’t notified Medicare or your Medicare plan about the move, you must do so immediately.
 This is also so you can ask about specific dates of enrollment eligibility.

 If you’re losing coverage or your coverage is changing, you may be eligible for a SEP.
 Those with Medicaid, extra help, or other assistance may have additional SEPs that allow more frequent plan changes.

 Those with chronic health issues can enroll in a Medicare Advantage Special Needs Plan anytime during the year.
 Qualifying for this type of plan is a SEP on its own.

-If you want to change your coverage, contact a Medicare expert to guide you.
+Contact a Medicare expert to guide you if you want to change your coverage.
 You may be eligible for a Medicare special circumstance.